 “People often think of menopause in women, which is very common,” Dr. Thomas said.
 “But there is a list of over 20 causes or reasons for night sweats.”

 Although too many blankets and high room temperatures can trigger night sweats, medical reasons may be the culprits.
 Several medications can cause night sweats including those taken for depression, diabetes and blood pressure.
-Additionally, drugs known as NSAIDs, such as ibuprofen, naproxen and acetaminophen (Tylenol), are common medications that can cause night sweats.
+Additionally, drugs known as NSAIDs, such as ibuprofen and naproxen, are common medications that can cause night sweats.

 Substances such as alcohol and withdrawals from opioids and alcohol also can lead to night sweats.